Murder of Ong Huay Dee: Background of suspect

 Born in Thailand on 28 August 1974, Khwan-On Natthaphon was the youngest of seven children in his family.
 His father was a farmer and his mother, who did not work, had a mental illness, and one of his brothers was also mentally ill.
 Reportedly, Khwan-On was abused by his elder brother during his childhood.
 He also had a history of insomnia.

 Khwan-On studied at a Thai medium school and completed his sixth year in secondary school.
 He did not enjoy his time in school.
 After leaving school at age 18, Khwan-On went to work as a factory hand and later a construction worker.
 Khwan-On later married a woman and had a son (born in 1998), but his wife left him for another man and his son also did not live with him.

 Khwan-On first came to Singapore to work in 1998, but by illegal means.
 He was caught and sentenced to a jail term with caning for illegal entry into Singapore.
-Following his release, Khwan-On returned to Thailand and would step foot into Singapore a second time, and was employed as a carpenter in October 1999.
+Following his release, Khwan-On returned to Thailand and would step foot into Singapore a second time, and was employed as a carpenter in October 1999, a month after S R Nathan became the sixth President of Singapore.